Nagakaburos/Previs-o_de_A-es_da_Tata_Global_com_KNN.ipynb/README.md

-# Previs-o_de_A-es_da_Tata_Global_com_KNN.ipynb
+Tata Global Stock Prediction with KNN

-This project uses the K-Nearest Neighbors (KNN) algorithm to predict the stock movements of Tata Global Beverages on the NSE.
-It includes both classification (buy/sell prediction) and regression (future closing price prediction) tasks.
-Model optimization was performed using GridSearchCV.
+This project applies the K-Nearest Neighbors (KNN) algorithm to predict the movements of Tata Global Beverages stock on the Indian stock market (NSE) using historical data.
+The project is divided into two main tasks:

+Classification: Predict whether the movement will be buy (+1) or sell (-1).

+Regression: Estimate the future closing price of the stock.

+Modeling was done using Scikit-learn, and hyperparameter optimization was performed using GridSearchCV.

+Project Source:
+This project was developed as part of a tutorial, available on YouTube: https://youtu.be/tn07dCSFOfQ?feature=shared